skasproject/skas/docs/interfaces.md

 # API type

-## userIdentity
+## identity

 - Given a login without password, retrieve user's attributes (groups, emails, uid, commonNames, is there a password)
 - Given a login and password, add password status to information above (checked/failed)

-## userDescribe

-- Given a login, provide user information for each identity provider an a consolidated version, in the form of userIdentity.
-- Given a login and password, add password status to information above (checked/failed)

-This interface is intended to 'explain' to an administrator how the userIdentity is build
+- If a flag 'explain' is set, provide a list of result of each underlying providers

-## userLogin
+## login

 - Given a login and a password, retrieve user's attributes.
-  The difference with `userIdentity` is it does not provide any information without valid password.
+  The difference with `identity` is it does not provide any information without valid password.
   Thus it can be more safely exposed to outside world.

 ## changePassword